RaymonDev/filefinder/README.md

 - Download or clone the repository.
 - Copy findfile.exe to System32
-- run the terminal
+- Execute the terminal
 - Type:
 ```
 > findfile
 ```
-- Alternatively: Run the python script

 ## How to use:
 - Execute the findfile command or execute the python file
-- Specify the name and extension of the file (or just extension)
+- Specify the name of the file (no need to be exact) and/or the extension.
 - Specify the mode (desk/loc/cus)
 - Wait until the script stops running